Physics

 PHYS 372 General Relativity3 Credits

 Introduction to Einstein's theory of general relativity.
-Newtonian gravitation and Einstein's theory of special relativity reviewed.
+Newtonian gravitation and Einstein's theory of special relativity are reviewed.
 Topics may include spherically symmetric stars, static and rotating black holes, FRW cosmologies, gravitational waves, and wormholes.

-Prerequisites: PHYS 230 and MATH 236 or MATH 260.
+Prerequisites: PHYS 230; and MATH 236 or MATH 260.

 Terms Typically Offered: Fall, Spring.